PrairieLearn/PrairieLearn/packages/cache/README.md

 await cacheDel('foo');
 ```

-Using `cache.reset` will clear the currently stored data in the cache.
-Using `cache.close` will disable the currently used cache and, if using Redis, close the connection.
+Using `cacheReset` will clear the currently stored data in the cache.
+Using `cacheClose` will disable the currently used cache and, if using Redis, close the connection.